El inventario de estorbos públicos de Puerto RicoThe public nuisance property inventory of Puerto Rico

 Recibes el título

-Después de la decisión del tribunal, el municipio te transfiere el título.
+Después de la decisión del tribunal, el municipio te transfiere el título (no hace el traspaso mientras debas alguna suma del proceso).
 Las contribuciones atrasadas (CRIM) que tenía la propiedad se cancelan cuando el título pasa por el municipio, así que tú no las heredas; al dueño anterior se le descuentan de su pago.

 Path A